-Here, I will present some snippets from three of these biblical reasons for faith.
+Here, I will present some snippets from three of these biblical reasons for the immaculate conception.
 But first, I must say I am sympathetic to my Protestant friends, and others, who struggle with this teaching of the Catholic Faith.
 Romans 3:23 says, “All have sinned and fallen short of the glory of God.”
-I John 1:8 adds, “If any man says he has no sin he is a liar and the truth is not in him.”
-These texts could not be clearer for millions of Protestants: “How could anyone believe Mary was free from all sin in light of these Scriptures?
+1 John 1:8 adds, “If any man says he has no sin he is a liar and the truth is not in him.”
+These texts could not be clearer for millions of Protestants: “How could anyone believe that Mary was immaculate in light of these passages from Scripture?
 What’s more, Mary herself said, ‘My soul rejoices in God my savior’ in Luke 1:47.
 She clearly understood herself to be a sinner if she admits to needing a savior.”

-Not a few Protestants are surprised to discover the Catholic Church actually agrees that Mary was “saved.”
-Indeed, Mary needed a savior!
+Not a few Protestants are surprised to discover that the Catholic Church actually agrees that Mary was “saved.”
+Indeed, even if she was conceived immaculate, Mary still needed a savior!
 However, Mary was “saved” from sin in a most sublime manner.
-She was given the grace to be “saved” completely from sin so that she never committed even the slightest transgression.
-The problem here is Protestants tend to emphasize God’s “salvation” almost exclusively to the forgiveness of sins actually committed.
+She was given the grace to be “saved” completely from sin so she never committed even the slightest transgression.
+The problem here is that Protestants tend to emphasize God’s “salvation” almost exclusively to the forgiveness of sins actually committed.
 However, Sacred Scripture indicates that salvation can also refer to man being protected from sinning before the fact.

 Now to him who is able to keep you from falling and to present you without blemish before the presence of his glory with rejoicing, to the only God, our Savior through Jesus Christ our Lord, be glory, majesty, dominion, and authority, before all time and now and for ever (Jude 24-25).

-The great Franciscan theologian, Duns Scotus, explained ca. 600 years ago that falling into sin could be likened to a man approaching unaware a massive 20-feet deep ditch.
-If he falls into the ditch, he would need someone to lower a rope and save him.
-But if someone were to warn him of the danger ahead resulting in the man not falling into the ditch at all, he would have been saved from falling in the first place.
+The great Franciscan theologian, Duns Scotus, explained ca. 600 years ago that falling into sin could be likened to a man approaching unaware a massive twenty-foot-deep ditch.
+If he falls into the ditch, he will need someone to lower a rope and save him.
+But if someone were to warn him of the danger ahead, resulting in him not falling into the ditch at all, the man would have been saved from falling in the first place.
 Analogously, Mary was saved from sin by receiving the grace to be preserved from it.
 But she was still saved.

 But what about “all have sinned,” and “if any man says he has no sin he is a liar and the truth is not in him?”
-Wouldn’t “all” and/or “any man” include Mary?
+Wouldn’t “all” and “any man” include Mary?
 On the surface, this sounds reasonable.
 But this way of thinking carried to its logical conclusion would list Jesus Christ in the company of sinners as well.
 No Christian would dare say that!
-Yet, no Christian can deny the plain texts of Scripture declaring Christ’s full humanity either.
-Thus, if one is going to take I John 1:8 in a strict, literal sense, then any man would apply to Jesus as well!
+Yet no Christian can deny the plain texts of Scripture declaring Christ’s full humanity, either.
+Thus, if one is going to take 1 John 1:8 in a strict literal sense, then “any man” would apply to Jesus as well!

-The truth is—and all Christians agree—Jesus Christ was an exception to Romans 3:23 and I John 1:8.
+The truth is—and all Christians agree—Jesus Christ was an exception to Romans 3:23 and 1 John 1:8.
 And the Bible tells us he was in Hebrews 4:15: “Christ was tempted in all points even as we are and yet he was without sin.”
-The real question now is: are there any other exceptions to this rule?
+The real question now is, are there any other exceptions to this rule?
 Yes, there are.
 In fact, there are millions of them.

-First of all, we need to recall that both of these texts—Romans 3:23 and I John 1:8—are dealing with personal rather than original sin.
+First of all, we need to recall that both of these texts—Romans 3:23 and 1 John 1:8—are dealing with personal rather than original sin.
 Romans 5:12 will deal with original sin.
 And there are two exceptions to that general biblical norm as well.
-But for now, we will simply deal with Romans 3:23 and I John 1:8.
-I John 1:8 obviously refers to personal sin because in the very next verse, St. John tells us, “If we confess our sins, he is faithful and just to forgive us our sins…” We do not confess original sin; we confess personal sins.
+But for now, we will simply deal with Romans 3:23 and 1 John 1:8.
+1 John 1:8 obviously refers to personal sin because in the very next verse, St. John tells us, “If we confess our sins, he is faithful and just to forgive us our sins.”
+We do not confess original sin; we confess personal sins.